oktaahmet/CMPE492/README.md

 CDP_PRIVATE_KEY=your_secret_key_here
 X402_PAYER_PRIVATE_KEY=your_wallet_private_key_here

-Note : Private key of the wallet used to send USDC test coins to workers, you can get some test USDC here(select base sepolia network):  https://faucet.circle.com/
+Note : Private key of the wallet used to send USDC test coins to workers, you can get some test USDC here(select Base Sepolia network):  https://faucet.circle.com/

 ## 3. Start Services